tuupola/trilateration/README.md

 ``` bash
 $ composer require tuupola/trilateration
 ```

 ## Usage
+### Pure PHP Version

-Library provided two versions of the trilateration algorithm.
-Pure PHP implementation calculates the position using traditional algebra based on three given locations.
+Pure PHP implementation calculates the position by finding the intersection of three spheres using traditional algebra.
+If the spheres do not intersect algorithm enlarges the spheres until they do intersect.

 ```php
 use Tuupola\Trilateration\Intersection;